 The USMLE, Step 3 is the final of three tests completed by allopathic medical students.
 Graduates normally take USMLE, Step 3 at the end of their first year of residency.
-The national average passage rate for first-time test takers for the graduating class of 2020 is 97 percent. (source: United States Medical Licensing Examination Program)
+The national average passage rate for first-time test takers for the graduating class of 2021 is 97 percent.
+The high rate is consistent with previous years, reflecting the strong preparation and performance of medical graduates. (source: United States Medical Licensing Examination Program).